 The User Experience Wheel

-When you’re developing an idea, a product or a service, you need to design it a way that people will use it intuitively to meet their needs.
+When you’re developing an idea, a product or a service, you need to design it a way that people will use it intuitively to meet their needs; designing for the user.
 One of the reasons the iPhone revolutionised phones is how it understood the barrier that physical buttons were creating when texting and designed an experience based on our natural gestures.
 The same with Kinect which removed any need to touch the technology at all.
 Interaction design makes the experiences you have using technology more natural.

 Interaction design is at the heart of different methods — from information architecture to visual design — looking at designing products or services that people want to use do the things you want them to do.
 It’s modelling the behaviours that you use everyday and translating them into the design of services so that there is as little friction as possible in the transition between your offline and online behaviour.
 You’re setting a stage for people to perform…but you can never tell them what to do.